-Seesaw is the standard tool being used from Early Learning to Gr.
-2. This tool serves as a way to communicate with your teacher and a way for your teacher to provide instruction and activities for students.
+Seesaw is the standard tool being used from Early Learning to Grade Two.
+This tool serves as a way to communicate with your teacher as well as for your teacher to provide instruction and activities for students.
 Use the links to download the Family App:

-Many useful insights and tips for family can be found on Seesaw's site dedicated to remote learning.
+Many useful insights and tips for families can be found on Seesaw's site dedicated to remote learning.
 This video will provide an introduction to Seesaw.

 We also have a video parent guide created by EPS teacher Jessica Schmidt.

-Schoology is your child's virtual classroom for Gr.
-3-12.
+Schoology is your child's virtual classroom for Grades 3-12.
 Select Schoology in the Parent Portal to see the following information:

 - Virtual classes

 - Calendar of upcoming academic information

 Parents will access Schoology via the Parent Portal on the web.
 Once in Schoology, you can view content following the steps outlined in this video.
 Parents should click Enrollments at the top of the screen after selecting their child rather than clicking Courses.

 We also highly recommend that you sign up for email notifications, which you can receive either daily or weekly.
 To set up notifications, follow the steps in this video.